Availity/availity-react/docs/source/form/upload/upload.md

 ### `onFileUpload?: (upload: UploadCore) => void`

-Callback called when file is uploaded.
+Callback to be executed when file is uploaded.
 The callback is provided the `Upload` instance from upload-core SDK.
-Use this callback to track which files have been uploaded (to get references returned by the API).
+Use this callback to hook into the `upload.onSuccess` and `upload.onError` events and track which files have been uploaded and get references returned by the API if needed.
+See [example callback function below](###Callback-Function-Usage)

+#### The `onFileUpload` callback takes precedence over the combination of `fileDeliveryMetadata`, `deliveryChannel`, and `deliverFileSubmit`.
+If all four properties are defined, only `onFileUpload` will be used.

 ### `onFileRemove?: (files: Array<File>, fileId: String) => void`

 Callback called when file is removed.
 The callback is provided two arguments.
 1. the updated files and 2. the id of the file that was removed

-### `metadata?: object`
+### `fileDeliveryMetadata?: object | (upload: UploadCore) => object`

-The metadata properties that have been configured for the delivery channel you are trying to reach with `avFileDeliveryApi`.
+The metadata properties that have been configured for the delivery channel you are trying to reach with `avFilesDeliveryApi`.

+#### Use this prop together with `deliveryChannel` and `deliverFileOnSubmit` to have uploads automatically sent to the file delivery API with the proper configuration, without the need to define a custom `onFileUpload` function.

+If you have a use case where some of your metadata is dependent on information from the upload, you can define `fileDeliveryMetadata` as a function that accepts an upload variable.
+The upload will be passed to your function before the file delivery API call, and you can assign any dynamic props that you need to before returning the metadata object.
+See [example File Delivery Metadata Function Usage below](###File-Delivery-Metadata-Function-Usage)

 ### `deliveryChannel?: string`

 The name of the delivery channel that is unique to where you will deliver files via the `avFileDeliveryApi`.

+#### Use this prop together with `fileDeliveryMetadata` and `deliverFileOnSubmit` to have uploads automatically sent to the file delivery API with the proper configuration, without the need to define a custom `onFileUpload` function.

-### `fileDeliveryOnSubmit?: boolean`
+### `deliverFileOnSubmit?: boolean`

-This prop is used in tandem with the `fileDeliveryProps` so that your files will only get delivered to `fileDeliveryApi` when the form is being submitted. **Default:** `false`
+This prop is used in tandem with `deliveryChannel` and `fileDeliveryMetadata` so that your files will only get delivered to `fileDeliveryApi` when the form is being submitted. **Default:** `false`

+#### Use this prop together with `fileDeliveryMetadata` and `deliveryChannel` to have uploads automatically sent to the file delivery API with the proper configuration, without the need to define a custom `onFileUpload` function.

 ### `maxSize?: number`